The purpose of death

 To die is different from what any one supposed, and luckier.

-Every day, some 160,000 people die on Earth.
-In another 80 years, nearly everyone who's alive today will be gone.
-It can happen at any time.
-Are you ready if it happens today?
+Every day, 160,000 people meet their deaths.
+In another 80 years, almost everyone who's alive today will be gone.
+It can happen at any time, to anybody.
+Are you ready if it happens to you?

 Most of us live in denial, as if death will never come.
 But sooner or later, death comes to everybody.
-And with it come a number of urgent questions.
+And with it come a number of urgent questions: How can I prepare for death?
 Is there life after death...or an afterlife?
 What's the point of life and death and how can we make sense of it all?

-Most of us only begin to ask these questions at the very end of life, when the certainty of death can no longer be ignored.
-By that time, we may be caught by surprise, or unprepared to deal with the situation at hand.
-A perfectly natural, and even beautiful stage of life, is overcast with fear and confusion.
+Most of us only begin to ask these questions at the end of life, when the certainty of death can no longer be ignored.
+By that time, we may be caught by surprise and unprepared for the situation at hand.
+A perfectly natural and beautiful stage of life is overcast with fear and confusion.

 Why wait 'til the end?
 Why not ask these questions now, while there's time to make a serious inquiry?
-We might discover something completely unexpected.
-What if death holds a wonderful secret?
+You might discover something completely unexpected.
 What if, as Walt Whitman says, "to die is different from what anyone supposed, and luckier."?